Sv443-Network/SvCoreLib/docs.md

 SvCoreLib, as the name suggests, is the core library used by [Sv443](https://github.com/Sv443) in all of his Node.js projects.

 This library supports both CommonJS ("vanilla" Node.js) and TypeScript.
+Many features are probably incompatible with Deno (unverified).
-With the exception of certain features that rely on the filesystem, HTTP or SQL connections, this library should be webpack compatible.
+With the exception of certain features that rely on the filesystem, HTTP, SQL or console input, this library should be webpack compatible (also unverified).

 Please note that I am not good at writing documentations and this library is pretty big so please use the code examples as an additional guide.

-Please also note that the examples in this documentation are written in CommonJS.
-If you use TypeScript, see import examples in the [usage section](#usage) and modify the other code accordingly.
+If you don't understand how this documentation works and what certain things mean, please read [this section](#how-this-documentation-works)

 Feel free to join my Discord server if you need help or just want to chat:
 [![Discord Invite](https://img.shields.io/discord/565933531214118942)](https://sv443.net/discord)